 For services to Fine Art, 2013

 An artist and photographer whose practice spans five decades, Hamish Fulton is known as the ‘Walking Artist’.
-His work encompasses sculptures, photo-text pieces and actions which respond to direct physical engagement with the natural landscape, born from a vow he took in 1973 to only make art resulting from the experience of individual walks.
 He has undertaken more than 300 ‘art walks’ worldwide, including hikes in the Alaskan wilderness, the Beartooth Mountains in Montana and around Mount Kailash in Tibet.
 Over 150 solo exhibitions of his work have shown in cities including London, Chicago, Paris, Rome, Munich, Vienna, New York, Tokyo, Toronto, Valencia and Mexico City.

 Anne Tyrrell MBE

 For services to Fashion, 2013

 NUA alumna Anne Tyrell won the Womenswear Designer of the Year award in 1981, before establishing Anne Tyrrell Design, a London-based fashion and interiors consultancy specialising in the fields of textiles, knitwear and garment design.
 She designed the current London Underground uniform and other clients have included Nike, House of Fraser, John Lewis, Next Retail, Virgin and The Orient Express.
 In 2008 she was awarded the MBE for her contribution to the British Fashion Industry.